Is Vector Group Ltd. (NYSE:VGR) an excellent stock to buy at the moment? - The Dwinnex

 Dividends & Splits

-VGR’s forward annual dividend rate is 0.80, up from 0.80 a year ago.
-Against a Trailing Annual Dividend Yield of 6.43%, it implies a Forward Annual Dividend Yield of 6.42%.
+According to the company, the forward annual dividend rate for VGR is 0.80, from 0.60 in the trailing year.
+Against a Trailing Annual Dividend Yield of 5.37%, it implies a Forward Annual Dividend Yield of 7.16%.
 The stock’s 5-year Average Dividend Yield is 9.58.
 The current Payout Ratio is 79.50% for VGR, which recently paid a dividend on Mar 29, 2023 with an ex-dividend date of Mar 15, 2023.
 Stock splits for the company last occurred on Sep 15, 2019 when the company split stock in a 105:100 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 1 analysts.
-On average, analysts expect EPS of $0.29 for the current quarter, with a high estimate of $0.29 and a low estimate of $0.29, while EPS last year was $0.17.
+There are 1 different market analysts currently analyzing its stock.
+On average, analysts expect EPS of $0.34 for the current quarter, with a high estimate of $0.34 and a low estimate of $0.34, while EPS last year was $0.25.
 The consensus estimate for the next quarter is $0.34, with high estimates of $0.34 and low estimates of $0.34.

 Analysts are recommending an EPS of between $1.27 and $1.27 for the fiscal current year, implying an average EPS of $1.27.
 EPS for the following year is $1.44, with 1 analysts recommending between $1.44 and $1.44.